deepakc7y/netronome-config/configuration/README.md

 - ```sudo chmod +x autorun.sh```
 - ```sudo ./autorun.sh```

-## The Guide to Configure a Netronome SmartNIC
+## The Guide to Configuring a Netronome SmartNIC

 This section details the process of installing and configuring the Netronome Software Development Kit (SDK) to enable you to develop and execute programs on your Netronome SmartNIC card.
 The SDK provides the necessary tools and libraries for interacting with the card's hardware and implementing custom functionalities.